9001/copyparty/README.md

 * `regex` = ` - ([0-9]{2}) `
 * `format` = `(1). (artist) - (title).(ext)`
 * `output` = `07. meganeko - Sirius A.mp3`

+the metadata keys you can use in the format field are the ones in the file-browser table header (whatever is collected with `-mte` and `-mtp`)

 ## markdown viewer